MGYBY/OpenTelemac-practice/storm-surge/t3d_setups/readme.md

   - Adjust "IMPLICITATION FOR DEPTH" and "IMPLICITATION FOR VELOCITIES"
   - "SOLVER FOR PROPAGATION" and "SCHEME FOR ADVECTION OF VELOCITIES"?
   - Turb models?
+  - Increasing time steps can filter out these oscillations.